Béla Fleck and Abigail Washburn

 Ms. Tippett: Yeah.
 I’d like to circle back to China.
-And you two have also — you’ve gone to China as well, right?
+You two have also — you’ve gone to China as well, right?
 I know you were back there.

 Mr. Fleck: Yeah, I’ve been there three times.
-And one time we got to go to Tibet together.
-And it was apparently one of the first American and Chinese sponsored trips over there, which was a pretty incredible experience for both of — all of us.
-We were with the Sparrow Quartet at that time, with Casey Driessen and Ben Sollee.
-And we had a pretty incredible experience over there.
+One time we got to go to Tibet together, and it was apparently one of the first American and Chinese sponsored trips over there, which was a pretty incredible experience for all of us.
+We were with the Sparrow Quartet at that time, with Casey Driessen and Ben Sollee, and we had a pretty incredible experience over there.

-Ms. Tippett: Yeah.
-Have you also been over there kind of not just taking this music, but also collecting their music and doing some...?
+Ms. Tippett: Have you also been over there, not just taking this music, but also collecting their music and doing some…?

 Mr. Fleck: Well, you did your Silk Road Trip.

-Ms. Washburn: Yeah, I’ve done a number.
+Ms. Washburn: Yeah.
 On almost every trip I’ve done, I’ve tried to collaborate with somebody locally, no matter where I end up.
-And that led to meeting the most incredible, wonderful local musicians all over China.
-So I feel like I have gotten to jam and play with Uyghurs, Tibetans, Mongolians, Dong people, Han — wonderful Han folk music players from all over China.
-And I have one really memorable experience that was of being in a city and calling ahead and asking for someone to come.
-And this old man showed up backstage, and he had an erhu case.
+That has led to meeting the most incredible, wonderful local musicians all over China.
+I feel like I have gotten to jam and play with Uyghurs, Tibetans, Mongolians, Dong people, wonderful Han folk music players from all over China.
+I have one really memorable experience that was of being in a city and calling ahead and asking for someone to come.
+This old man showed up backstage, and he had an erhu case.
 And an erhu is a little two-stringed instrument, actually, but the bow goes in between both of the strings.
-And it sounds...
+And it sounds…

-Ms. Washburn: Yeah.
+Ms. Washburn: Snakeskin covered.
+Yeah.
 Tiny, tiny head, and it sits on your knee, and you play it.

 Mr. Fleck: It sounds like a human voice almost.